Sindhujthapa/MinersSequel/readme.md

 5. Optimize model parameters and dataset choices for each technique.

-6. Test model robustness by introducing non-gaming data to evaluate domain sensitivity of embedding-based models.
+6. Test model robustness by introducing non-gaming data.

 ## Data Sources
 We used the [Steam API](https://partner.steamgames.com/doc/store/getreviews) to scrape game reviews directly from the gaming website.
 To manage the balance of upvotes and ensure that we have a sizeable amount of reviews, we choose our games specifically.
 Specifically, these games had, at least, more than 10,000 recent reviews.
 The following table shows the games considered.